tinla94/AddodaBooking/README.md

 7. **React-Reveal**: a high performance animation library for React.

+## Database

+8. **MongoDB**: a cross-platform document-oriented database program.
+Classified as a NoSQL database program, MongoDB uses JSON-like documents with schema.

+9. **Redis**: an open-source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker.
+It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, and geospatial indexes with radius queries.

-## Other Technologies
+## APIs

-8. **AWS S3**: a service offered by Amazon Web Services that provides object storage through a web service interface.
+10. **AWS S3**: a service offered by Amazon Web Services that provides object storage through a web service interface.

-9. **Google Map API**: a robust tool that can be used to create a custom map, a searchable map, check-in functions, display live data synching with location, plan routes, or create a mashup just to name a few.
+11. **Google Map API**: a robust tool that can be used to create a custom map, a searchable map, check-in functions, display live data synching with location, plan routes, or create a mashup just to name a few.

+12. **Disqus**: an add-on tools for site owners to power discussions, increase engagement, and earn revenue.

 # Getting Started